Which Identity Servers do you support?

 Rock Solid Knowledge's SAML component is closed source, and it is a violation of our EULA to decompile our source code.
 However, our source code can be purchased.
 For pricing, please contact firstname.lastname@example.org.

 When validating a SAML response, I'm receiving the error "SAML signature is valid but uses untrusted key"

 When our component receives a signed SAML message, it will first validate the signature in the request using the key configured for the IdP or SP.
 If signature validation fails, it will attempt to validate the signature using the key embedded in the SAML message itself.
 If validation succeeds using the embedded key, the key is marked as untrusted and the overall validation will fail.

 To resolve this, check that you have imported the correct public key from your partner's metadata file.
 If you are using the correct key, then you will need to contact your partner to find out why they are advertising the wrong key in their metadata file.

 How do I map between IdentityServer and SAML Claims?

-When acting as a Service Provider you can provision additional claims that may be needed by using a callback method, this is triggered after authentication.
+When acting as a Service Provider, you can provision additional claims that may be needed by using a callback method, which is triggered after authentication.
 Check out the external controller in this sample.

 IssueInstant too old to trust